 - Salt and Pepper , to taste

-- In a large stock pot or Dutch oven, bring vegetable stock to a rapid boil, adding carrots, parsnips and celery.
+- In a large stock pot or Dutch oven, bring the vegetable broth to a rapid boil and then add the carrots, parsnips and celery and optionally, the tomato paste.

 - Boil until soft, approximately 10 minutes.

-- Add tomatoes, cabbage, lemon juice and chili powder.
-Continue to cook over low heat until cabbage just starts to soften, approximately 5 minutes.
+- Add the cabbage, tomatoes, cabbage, lemon juice and chili powder.
+Continue to cook over low heat until the cabbage just starts to soften, approximately 5 minutes.

 - Season to taste with salt and pepper.
 Serve.